tasuboyz/Hive-Vote-Efficency/README.md

 - **Hive Blockchain**: [hive-js library](https://github.com/openhive-network/hive-js)
 - **No backend required** - connects directly to Hive blockchain nodes

+## Architecture

+The application is built with a modular architecture:

+- **hiveConnector.js**: Handles blockchain connections with automatic failover between nodes
+- **curationCalculator.js**: Core logic for calculating curation efficiency metrics
+- **hiveApi.js**: Interface between the UI and blockchain logic
+- **ui.js**: Manages the user interface components and updates
+- **sorting.js**: Handles the sorting functionality for the results table
+- **filters.js**: Implements filtering capabilities for the results table

 ## Contributing

 Contributions are welcome!
 Feel free to report issues or submit pull requests.